-A draft law referring to the Greek Banks' recapitalization was submitted to the Greek Parliament on 30 October 2015.
-Such draft bill includes, amongst others, a provision amending the existing Deferred Tax Credits (DTCs) framework.
-The main proposed amendments provide that eligible DTAs could be converted into DTCs from fiscal year 2016 onwards and that the eligible DTA on accumulated provisions and other losses in general due to credit risk is the one corresponding to those (provisions and credit losses) accounted as at 30 June 2015.
+On 1 November 2015, Law 4340/2015 referring to the Greek banks' recapitalization was enacted, which includes, amongst others, a provision amending the existing Deferred Tax Credits (DTCs) framework.
+The main amendments provide that eligible DTAs could be converted into DTCs from fiscal year 2016 onwards and that the eligible DTA on accumulated provisions and other losses in general due to credit risk is the one corresponding to those (provisions and credit losses) accounted as at 30 June 2015.
+In addition, in case of DTC conversion, the special reserve that will be created exclusively for a share capital increase and the issuance of capital conversion rights (warrants) without consideration in favor of the Greek State, will be equal to 100% of the above claim (i.e. the claim arising before any offsetting against corporate income tax).